LSB: Local Self-Balancing MCMC in Discrete Spaces: LSB: Local Self-Balancing Strategy

 \section{LSB: Local Self-Balancing Strategy}

 } We start by introducing two different parametrizations for the family of balancing functions in increasing order of functional expressiveness.
-Then, we propose an objective criterion based on mutual information, that allows us to learn the parametrization with fast convergence and fast mixing on the target distribution.
+Then, we propose an objective criterion based on mutual information to learn the parametrization and to reduce the number of steps required to converge.
+Finally, we introduce an approximate strategy to further reduce the computational overhead of each step.